-Space rent stabilization or control would limit future increases in income to mobile home park owners, which could make it difficult for owners to invest in park maintenance and upgrades.
-Furthermore, to the extent that a rent stabilization or rent control ordinance allows property owners to increase space rents when a homeowner sells their home, some mobile home park owners may be motivated to evict long-standing tenants or pressure these tenants to sell.
-In addition, many mobile home park spaces in Sunnyvale are subject to leases with 12-month or longer terms that would be exempt from a rent stabilization.
-A space rent control or stabilization program would also be intensive for the City to administer.
+Arguments in Favor Arguments Against Mobile home space rent stabilization or Space rent stabilization or control would limit future control would provide mobile home park increases in income to mobile home park owners, residents with predictability related to their which could make it difficult for owners to invest in long-term housing costs.
+Space rent park maintenance and upgrades.
+Furthermore, to stabilization or control can also largely the extent that a rent stabilization or rent control prevent the negative impacts that large ordinance allows property owners to increase space space rent increases can have on mobile rents when a homeowner sells their home, some home park residents that may have difficulty mobile home park owners may be motivated to evict affording higher rents.
+In jurisdictions with long-standing tenants or pressure these tenants to mobile home park rent stabilization or rent sell.
+In addition, many mobile home park spaces in control ordinances that include vacancy Sunnyvale are subject to leases with 12-month or control provisions, these ordinances can longer terms that would be exempt from a rent also prevent or lessen the impacts that stabilization.
+A space rent control or stabilization space rent increases would otherwise have program would also be intensive for the City to on mobile home sale prices. administer.